 Hard to believe that this spot, where the north and south branches of the Chicago River come together, was only home to a nondescript newspaper office and a Holiday Inn for decades.
 However, this once-overlooked spot of River North real estate gave way to three glassy towers as the development of Wolf Point took off in the post-2008 recovery period.
 After completing the new apartment towers, including Wolf Point East, it became pretty obvious why a developer wanted to bet big on this spot.
 The views are some of the best in town, and renters can see the river carve a path through the mountainous high-rises of downtown Chicago each day, creating a visual feast for lovers of city vistas and architecture fans alike.

 St. Regis Chicago

-At one point this stunning glass skyscraper on the south bank of the Chicago River was known as Vista Tower.
-After some shakeups in the naming rights as the building neared completion, it's now being called the St. Regis Chicago after the hotel that will occupy the building along with 393 luxury units that borrow the upscale lifestyle of the luxurious hotelier.
-Architect Jeanne Gang helped redefine the look and feel of the neighborhood with her landmark Aqua Chicago tower, and this tower expands on her already impressive resume as a soaring stack of geometric glass pyramids that will serve as another identifiable highlight of the skyline.
-Residents who buy one of the condos in this Lakeshore East high-rise will have access to scores of premier amenities, ranging from resident lounges to in-home butler service.
+This stunning glass skyscraper on the south bank of the Chicago River was known as Vista Tower.
+After some shakeups in the naming rights as the building neared completion, it's now being called St. Regis Chicago after the hotel that will occupy the building along with 393 luxury units that borrow the upscale lifestyle of the luxurious hotelier.
+Residents who buy one of the condos in this Lakeshore East high-rise will have access to premier amenities, ranging from resident lounges to in-home butler service.
+Architect Jeanne Gang helped redefine the look and feel of the neighborhood with her landmark Aqua Chicago tower.
+This tower expands on her already impressive resume as a soaring stack of geometric glass pyramids that will serve as another identifiable highlight of the skyline.